|Internet Explorer Users:

 The Housing Inventory Count (HIC)

-The Housing Inventory Count collects information about all of the beds and units in each Continuum of Care homeless system, categorized by Provider Program Types.
+The Housing Inventory Count collects information about all of the beds and units in each Continuum of Care homeless system, categorized by Provider Project Types.

 Point-in-Time Homeless Persons Count (PIT)